 Ranch is by far, my family’s favorite dressing and I’m sure that’s true for most other people.
 It’s creamy and tangy with flavor that compliments just about anything.
 That’s why we always have a jar of homemade ranch dressing in the refrigerator.

 What makes my version of this dressing special, in my opinion, is the fresh ingredients like fresh dill weed, fresh parsley, fresh garlic, and cracked peppercorns.
 Fresh ingredients make this dressing pop with bright and aromatic flavors.

-Ranch dressing recipe can’t be any easier to make too.
+This ranch dressing recipe is also the easiest to make too.
 All you have to do is mince herbs, press garlic, and mix the ingredients together.
 You can prepare it in just 5 minutes when needed.

-Another reason this homemade ranch dressing is perfect is how easy you can make it into a dip.
+Another reason this homemade ranch dressing is perfect is how easy you can make it into a dip for your wings, fries, and more.
 All you have to do is use less buttermilk and the dressing will be thicker.
 It’s a great dip for a veggie tray, chicken tenders, or fries.

 Ingredients for Homemade Ranch Dressing

 Sour cream – For the creamiest and richest dressing use regular full fat sour cream.
 If you have to make it lighter ranch, use light sour cream instead.

 Mayonnaise – Stick with real mayo like Hellman’s and NOT spreads like Miracle Whip.
 The latter has added sugar and spices that will alter the overall flavor.